vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 retries remaining and the send end of a one-shot notification channel.

 This background task will query at an interval (configured or default) and with a retry limit (configured or default).
-If we receive `true` for an `ackId`, we'll notify an awaiting receiver with a `Status::Delivered`.
+If we receive `true` for an `ackId`, we remove the `ackId` from the map and notify an awaiting receiver with `EventStatus::Delivered`.
 If we receive `false` for an `ackId`, we decrement its remaining retry count.
-When remaining retries is `0`, we notify with `EventStatus::Dropped`.
+When remaining retries is `0`, we remove the `ackId` from the map and notify with `EventStatus::Dropped`.

 Back in the response handler, we’ll await the receiver.
-Once a status has been received, we remove the `ackId` from the map and proceed.
 Below is an example of response handler behavior.

 ```rust